MSF-OCB/NixOS-deploy/README.md

 # NixOS-deploy
-Automatically deploy the NixOS configuration
+Automatically deploy the NixOS configuration.

 This action can be included by adding a file containing the following definition to `.github/workflows`:
 ```